ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

 ### 0.1.13 (2021-12-30)

--   bugfix: state.value of of type object must be serialized
+-   bugfix: state.value of type object must be serialized
 -   bugfix: alias algorithm error handling, takover more info to alias

 ### 0.1.12 (2021-12-30)